 Each winter, clay soil around homes tends to dry out and contract.
 When spring rains come, the clay expands, moving everything in its path with hydraulic pressure.
 That soil shift can cause foundations to move and crack.

-Foundation repair companies call attention to the end result with a steady stream of advertising, but seldom mention the importance of slab leak detection in preventing cracked foundations, says Berkeys President Bill Stevens.
-Plumbing tune ups are the best way to find them early.
+Foundation repair companies call attention to the end result with a steady stream of advertising, but seldom mention the importance of slab leak detection in preventing cracked foundations, says Berkeys President Jamie Wooldridge.
+Plumbing tune-ups are the best way to find them early.

-Stevens says foundation repair is only part of the problem then.
-The entire first floor of a home can be under water in a mater of minutes, ruining floor coverings, appliances and furniture.
-He said similar damage can result when a concealed leak beneath a slab causes soil to erode away until the slab cracks and caves in, also breaking plumbing lines.
+Wooldridge says foundation repair is only part of the problem then.
+The entire first floor of a home can be under water in a matter of minutes, ruining floor coverings, appliances and furniture.
+He said similar damage can result when a concealed leak beneath a slab causes the soil to erode away until the slab cracks and caves in, also breaking plumbing lines.